 OUR BEST HIDDEN CAMERA DETECTORS

 When it comes down to it, you just can't put a price on your privacy or personal safety, especially when it comes to traveling and staying in unfamiliar hotels, hostel dorms, or privately-owned Airbnb's.

-On top of being able to identify classic RF transmitting devices, this Multi-Functional Bug Sweeper can also detect a range of more modern recording devices, which might be IP protocol, WiFi, GSM, Bluetooth, GPS, or any other type of device connected to a 3G/4G network.
+With this wide detection range and multiple detection modes, this multi-functional bug sweeper is one of the best devices for trying to find surreptitious recording units.
+On top of identifying classic RF transmitting devices, this multi-functional bug sweeper can also detect a range of more modern recording devices, which might be IP protocol, WIFI, GSM, Bluetooth, GPS, or any other type of device connected to a 3G/4G network.

 When using this device, you'll be able to adjust its detection range by either lengthening or shortening the antenna.
 Then, once the device detects a signal of any sort, a red indicator light will start flashing to let you know of a potential hidden device in the room.

 Furthermore, this multi-functional bug sweeper is also capable of checking phone lines for any potential tapping.
 For this, all you'll need to do is connect a conventional POT or phone line into the device's in/out port, and it will automatically detect if there are any breaks in the line, which could be caused by a recording device or an external listener.

 Finally, the multi-functional bug sweeper also has two other modes: laser and noise mode.
 While laser mode is used to detect hidden laser audio devices, noise mode can be used as a proactive measure against unseen listening devices.
 When using noise mode, the device will generate white noise, capable of distorting and disrupting the feed of any hidden devices within your vicinity.